 - Links made between reading and writing activities through the novel study approach and to the wider curriculum, as appropriate

 We recognise the value of all readers sharing books with an adult, whether at school or at home.
-Each class has a class-reader which is shared at opportune moments during the school day.
+Each class has a class-reader which is shared at planned moments during the school day.
 Parents and carers are encouraged to listen to their children read at least three times each week.
-Home School Liaison Books are used as a communication tool between home and school.
-These are monitored on a weekly basis.

 Many additional activities are arranged to promote the pleasure of reading, such as World Book Day, National Poetry Day, booknics, secret storyteller sessions and inviting authors into school to work with children.